 However, keep in mind that the exclusivity of this luggage has caused there to be a lot of copycats.
 Meaning that if you see a $200 “Rimowa” suitcase, then it’s a fake.
 Usually, if you something with a price that seems too good to be true, then it usually is.

 Also, there are a lot of brands that just copy the design of these suitcases, which isn’t nearly as bad.
 I mean, at least they don’t advertise them as the real deal.
-They just took the most appealing aspects of the luggage, and incorporated it into their own design aesthetic.
+They just took the most appealing aspects of the luggage and incorporated them into their own design aesthetic.

-Bottom line, a real Tumi or Rimowa suitcase will be pretty expensive.
-If you see something that’s unusually cheap, then it’s either a dupe of a copy.
+The bottom line, a real Tumi or Rimowa suitcase will be pretty expensive.
+If you see something that’s unusually cheap, then it’s either a dupe or a copy.
 And even though it might look the same, it’s not going to be anywhere nearly as durable.

 I consider both Tumi and Rimowa luggage to be investments.
 And you always want your investments to be protected, right?

-For one thing, for the first 12 months they will repair any damage on your suitcase.
+For one thing, for the first 12 months, they will repair any damage to your suitcase.
 This even includes damage caused by airline personnel, which is something Rimowa will not do.
 In addition to that, for the first 12 months, Tumi will cover all of your expenses.
 Rimowa, on the other hand, still requires you to pay for shipping when you send in your luggage.

 I think that this is a rare aspect in which there is an obvious winner.
 But that still doesn’t mean that you’ll be able to make use of that warranty – after all, a really expensive suitcase is built to endure everything it’s put through for the first year.
 So keep that in mind as well.